An Open-source Benchmark of Deep Learning Models for Audio-visual Apparent and Self-reported Personality Recognition: Conclusion

-We also discussed the current research gaps and challenges in audio-visual personality computing.
 Our work provides a standardized data loading, pre-processing and model training framework as well as a set of reproduced personality computing models, which partially address the discussed issues.
-However, creating an extensive benchmark must be a common effort, and thus our benchmark does not include all previous personality computing models.
-Also, our benchmark does not include other modalities (e.g., language) as current version only focuses on inferring personality traits from non-verbal audio-visual behavioural signals.
-Our future work will focus on updating the benchmark every year by adding new published personality computing models, evaluating the benchmarked models on new personality datasets as well as adding more modalities (e.g., language) with our own extensions and with the help of the current and the future researchers' contributions.
+We are aware that our benchmark cannot accommodate all machine learning strategies, (e.g., all previous personality computing models, pre/post-processing strategies).
+However, creating an extensive benchmark should be a joint community effort.
+Therefore, we have made our benchmark fully open-source, accompanied by detailed guidelines, and welcome contributors from the international research community to enhance various aspects of the pipeline.
+Our future endeavours will focus on annual improvements to the benchmark by incorporating newly published personality computing models, evaluating benchmarked models on novel personality datasets, and integrating additional modalities (e.g., language, interaction cues).
+Additionally, we aim to accommodate more machine learning strategies, including advanced self-supervised learning and data augmentation techniques, with our extensions and with the assistance of other researchers working on this research area.
 We hope that this paper serves as an open call to all interested researchers to join forces with us to integrate their personality computing models into our publicly available framework.
+Given the challenges of directly inferring self-reported personality from audio-visual behaviours, our future work will also aim to investigate the impact of other contextual cues (e.g., data collection settings/scenarios), as previous studies \cite{song2022learning,shao2021personality} suggested that the behaviours expressed during self-presentation \cite{human2012your} or selfies (e.g., photos and videos) \cite{kaurin2018selfies} are more informative for displaying subjects’ self-reported personality traits.
+We will further follow \cite{human2012your,kaurin2018selfies} to investigate more efficient and effective ways to model personality-related person-specific cognitive processes.
+In addition, more comprehensive and trustworthiness annotation, behaviour modalities and long-term datasets will also be essential for future self-reported personality recognition studies.

 \ifCLASSOPTIONcompsoc